 Remember the food pyramid?
 Earlier this year, the USDA announced its official demise and replaced it with a more intuitive model: the healthy plate.
-The nutritionists at One Medical Group have been using the healthy plate model for years, so we thought we’d share our version.
+At One Medical, we have been using the healthy plate model for years, so we thought we’d share our version.

 Besides ample amounts of vegetables, the foundation for a healthy meal consists of lean protein, healthy fats, and complex carbohydrates, or PFC.
 If you build your plate like this one, you’ll feel full and satisfied after every meal.